Oyabure-Zakari/Code-Wars-Exercises/README.md

 ## Introduction

 Code Wars is an online platform where developers can improve their coding skills by solving challenges called Katas.
-This repository collects various JavaScript katas solved by the repository owner.
+This repository collects various JavaScript katas that are solved by me, Oyabure Zakari.
 Each exercise is meant to challenge your understanding and implementation skills in JavaScript.

 ## Contributing